 The VP of Sales can be a very costly hiring mistake to any startup.
-Imagine not only the salary but the other associated costs like recruiter fees, NI, software licensing, commission, etc. If you get it wrong, it can cost your company dearly, but if you get it right, they can double your revenue in 6 months.
+Imagine not only the salary but the other associated costs like recruiter fees, NI, software licensing, and commission.
+If you get it wrong, it can cost your company dearly, but if you get it right, they can double your revenue in six months.

 - Mentors: They are charismatic and measure their success by exceeding revenue goals and fostering success.
 They are hands-off and firmly believe in the consultative selling approach.